Migration Guide

 AGENTS.mdProject memory + AGENTS.md support (both formats recognized)

-OpenAI models only10 inference providers — including Ollama for fully offline operation
+OpenAI models only16 inference providers — including Ollama (Local) for fully offline operation and Ollama Cloud as a separate hosted path

 Cloud-dependent orchestrationFully local orchestration — cloud is only used for inference, and even that is optional with Ollama